Alternative Therapy for Cancer

 What is alternative therapy?

-Alternative therapy (or alternative medication) is a nonconventional approach to healing.
+Alternative therapy (or alternative medicine) is a nonconventional approach to healing.
 Complementary and alternative medicine (CAM) are usually discussed together, but are actually two different therapy approaches:

 Complementary medicine.
-Complementary medicine is any form of therapy used in combination with other alternative treatments or used along with standard/conventional medicine.
+Complementary medicine is any form of therapy used in combination with other alternative treatments or used along with standard or conventional medicine.
 Complementary therapy usually serves to relieve symptoms and improve quality of life.

 Alternative medicine.
 Alternative medicine is used alone, without recommended, proven standard treatment.

-Some people use complementary treatments to relieve symptoms or side effects while undergoing standard/conventional treatment (such as pain relief during cancer treatment).
-Standard/conventional medicine refers to medical treatments that have been scientifically tested and found to be safe and effective.
-The standard/conventional treatments have been approved by the U.S. Food and Drug Administration (FDA).
+Some people use complementary treatments to relieve symptoms or side effects while undergoing standard or conventional treatment (such as pain relief during cancer treatment).
+Standard or conventional medicine refers to medical treatments that have been scientifically tested and found to be safe and effective.
+The standard or conventional treatments have been approved by the FDA.

 Other people may decide to pursue alternative therapy.
-It's highly recommended that you consult your physician before beginning any treatment regimen, as these treatments are not scientifically tested or proven.
+It's highly recommended that you talk with your healthcare provider before beginning any treatment regimen, as these treatments are not scientifically tested or proven.